 Master's regalia at Marylhurst University consists of a black gown, a black cap with a tassel, and a hood.
 The hood is black and is lined with blue and gold, representing Marylhurst University, and faced with a color indicating the specific field of study.

-Caps, gowns, hoods and tassels can be purchased at the annual Graduation Fair in April or at the Marylhurst Bookstore after the Graduation Fair.
+Caps, gowns, hoods and tassels can be purchased at the annual Graduation Fair in April or at the Marylhurst campus store after the Graduation Fair.
 If you already own a black cap and gown, you may wear those instead of purchasing new ones; however, you will still need to order a tassel in the appropriate color for your major.

 All degree candidates wear regalia while participating in the commencement ceremony.
 Candidates are encouraged, but not required, to wear caps and gowns to the baccalaureate service.